LinCodeVibe/Data-Warehouse-ETL-SQL-DataModeling-Project/scripts/bronze/README.md

-# 🪙 Bronze Layer — Data Warehouse ETL (Source → Bronze)
+# 🪙 Bronze Layer: Data Warehouse ETL (Source → Bronze)

 ## Overview
 It contains SQL scripts for building and loading the **Bronze Layer** of a modern data warehouse.